-Supplementary allowance (permanent total and partial disability): 500 pesos a month.
+Supplementary allowance: 500 pesos a month.

 Schedule of payments: Thirteen payments a year.

 Benefit adjustment: Benefits are adjusted on an ad hoc basis according to changes in prices and wages and the financial health of the fund, subject to approval by the Social Security Commission.